 • Gastrointestinal cancer (age 25 years and forward)

-• Melanoma (age 18 years and forward)
+• Melanoma (Birth and forward)

-o Annual dermatologic examination
+• Annual dermatologic examination

 Also noted, for families in which breast cancer has already made an appearance at or around age 20 – awareness and screening can be considered 5 to 10 years before the earliest age of onset known.
 The same is recommended for gastrointestinal cancers – consider screening 5 years before the earliest known onset of a gastrointestinal cancer in the family.